Uttar Pradesh University of Medical Sciences: History

 In 2005, U.P.
 Rural Institute of Medical Sciences and Research, a state government run medical college affiliated with Chhatrapati Shahu Ji Maharaj University, Kanpur was established in Saifai village, District Etawah, Uttar Pradesh.
 It was established by UPRIMS&R, Saifai, Act 2005 notified on 15 December 2005.
-M.B.B.S. course started in 2006, M.D. course started in 2011, M.S. course started in 2013, M.D.S. course started in 2014 and M.Ch. courses started in 2020.
-Paramedical and Nursing Colleges of Institute started in 2012 and Pharmacy College started in 2015.
-From acedmic year 2023, university is supposed to start Masters degree in Paramedical, Nursing and Pharmacy.
+M.B.B.S. course started in 2006, M.D. course started in 2011, M.S. course started in 2013 and M.D.S. course started in 2014.
+Paramedical and Nursing Colleges of Institute started in 2012 with diploma and bachelor's degree courses and Pharmacy College started in 2015 with bachelor's degree course.

 In February 2015, Government of Uttar Pradesh started the process of establishing a university of medical sciences in Saifai, Etawah by upgrading existing U.P.
 Rural Institute of Medical Sciences and Research.
 On 4 February 2015, the state assembly passed a bill named "Uttar Pradesh University of Medical Sciences, Saifai, Etawah Bill-2015".
 On 2 May 2016 the Bill was approved and it became a university on 5 June 2016.

+After becoming University, M.Ch. courses started in 2020 and from academic year 2023, university started paramedical master's degree.

+In 2024 academic year, university started master's degree in pharmacy with 4 specializations.